"Video is much better for showing when a piece of fruit reaches the consumer quality threshold."

 Tim Cronshaw, Apeel Software Engineer

-It's impressive to read about Apeel's experiments that double or even quintuple the shelf life of fruits and vegetables using the natural, plant-based Edipeel product.
+It's impressive to read about Apeel's experiments that double or even quintuple the shelf life of fruits and vegetables using the natural, plant-based Apeel product.
 It's jaw-dropping to watch the time-lapse videos.

-Typical footage features untreated fruit on one side of the video frame and the fruit treated with Edipeel on the other, with the number of days since the start of the test displayed in the center.
-As the untreated sample shrivels and becomes covered in gray mold, the Edipeel-protected side remains visibly fresher longer.
+Typical footage features untreated fruit on one side of the video frame and the fruit treated with Apeel on the other, with the number of days since the start of the test displayed in the center.
+As the untreated sample shrivels and becomes covered in gray mold, the Apeel-protected side remains visibly fresher longer.